When a relative sponsors an immigrant, there are different categories which may be subject to a visa quota.

 Parents, spouse and minor children of a U.S. citizen are considered immediate relatives and are not subject to a quota.
 A visa is immediately available for these beneficiaries, but the processing time to become a permanent resident is lengthy both in the United States and in foreign countries.
 We can assist in eliminating unnecessary delays by filing the appropriate documents in the order dictated by the US Department of Homeland Security.

-There are several ways to obtain legal residency in the U.S., such as family-based or employment-based sponsorship, political asylum, business investment of one million dollars in a new enterprise, the lottery and even deportation.
-For this quick presentation, we discuss the most popular ways.
+There are several ways to obtain legal residency in the U.S., such as family-based or employment-based sponsorship, political asylum, business investment of one million dollars in a new enterprise, the lottery, and even deportation.

 Another common way to get a green card is through employer sponsorship.
 This usually involves a labor certification to show that the immigrant will not displace any American worker for the position offered.
 We can evaluate the case and will not give you false hopes.
 It is highly recommended that you retain our services because it is a complicated process requiring persuasive and clear presentation to both the Dept. of Labor and the BCIS.